Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: Fredholm and index properties of a Hodge Laplacian with Sobolev coefficients

 Applying the continuous Sobolev embeddings $W^{1,p}(X)\subset L^{2p}(X)$ and $W^{2,q}(X) \subset C(X)$ and Items \eqref{item:Equivalence_W1p_A0_embed_Lr_and_W2pA1_embed_Lr} and \eqref{item:Equivalence_W1p_A0_and_W1pA1}, we discover that

 where $C \in [1,\infty)$ has the stated dependencies.
 The analogous inequality with the roles of $A_0$ and $A_1$ reversed follows by a symmetric argument. \end{proof}

-\section{Fredholm and index properties of a Hodge Laplacian with Sobolev coefficients}
+\chapter{Fredholm and index properties of a Hodge Laplacian with Sobolev coefficients}

-In this section we include proofs of results regarding the Fredholm properties of the Hodge Laplace operators encountered in Sections \ref{sec:Coulomb_gauge_slice_quotient_space_connections_pairs} and \ref{sec:Lojasiewicz-Simon_gradient_inequality_coupled_Yang-Mills_energy_functionals} that would be standard if the operator had smooth coefficients and acted on $L^2$ rather than $L^p$ Sobolev spaces as we allow here.
+In this chapter we include proofs of results regarding the Fredholm properties of the Hodge Laplace operators encountered in Chapters \ref{chap:Coulomb_gauge_slice_quotient_space_connections_pairs} and \ref{chap:Lojasiewicz-Simon_gradient_inequality_coupled_Yang--Mills_energy_functions} that would be standard if the operator had smooth coefficients and acted on $L^2$ rather than $L^p$ Sobolev spaces as we allow here.

 When $A$ is a smooth connection, the Hodge Laplace operator, $\Delta_A$, in \eqref{eq:Hodge_Laplace_operator} is an elliptic, second-order partial differential operator with smooth coefficients that is $L^2$-self-adjoint and so Theorem \ref{thm:Gilkey_1-4-5_Sobolev} immediately provides the